anthshor/oracle-multi-nodejs/README.md

 - Run test

 ####Background
-A simple test query (web_connect_test.js) is executed from each of the 5 remote web servers and the results are displayed in the browser.
+A simple test query (web_connect_test.js) are executed from each of the 5 remote web servers to the Oracle DB and the results are displayed in the browser.

 Run
 ---